Grossing of minimally invasive colorectal surgery

 - Select tissue for submission:

-- For clearly demarcated lesions, generally submit the entire lesion, as well as an en face[notes 1] section in each direction (similarly to gross processing of suspected malignant skin excisions).
+- For clearly demarcated lesions, generally submit the entire lesion, as well as an en face[note 2] section in each direction (similarly to gross processing of suspected malignant skin excisions).

 - For diffusely demarcated lesions, generally submit the entire specimen.